jouellnyc/Indecision/README.md

 ## Materials

-List the materials required to replicate the project.
-Include both electronic components and physical materials if necessary.
+Materials required to replicate the project:

 - 555 Timer
 - 5V Relay